uwarring82/AdvLab_Guide/Main.md

 We commit to:

 - Being present and prepared to teach
-- Answering honestly, even when the answer is “I don’t know”
+- Answering honestly, even when the answer is "I don't know"
 - Using authority carefully
 - Giving feedback that helps, not feedback that impresses or discourages
 - Asking for help when something is beyond us